canibanoglu/tango_with_django_book/chapters/models_templates.rst

 Modifying the Index View
 ........................
 With the first step out of the way, we then want to modify our ``index()`` function.
 If we cast our minds back, we should remember the ``index()`` function is responsible for the main page view.
-Modify the function as follows:
+Modify the function to look like the example below.

 .. code-block:: python